 To fill out the brief correctly, customers should consider the following:

 Target audience.
 What people already know about the company and its products.

-What issues the article solves.
+What issues the does article solve?
 Why customers should read your article.
 How to catch their attention and make them click.

-Where it will be published.
-The type of platform, its audience profile.
+Where it will be published?
+The type of platform, and its audience profile.

 What the client expects from the article.
 Links, clicks, leads, feedback, etc., as well as brand awareness and PR.

 Metrics to use.
 What tools and services to use to measure the effectiveness of the publication?

 Who has the final say?
 It’s essential that the person who creates the brief also be the one who provides approval for content that is ready.